 Itineraries on Hawaii Cruises and the Cruise Lines That Offer Them

 There are a variety of ways to cruise to and around the Hawaiian Islands.
-There are a handful of voyages that depart from Sydney to Honolulu in March and April and return from Honolulu to Sydney in September and October, each year.
+There are a handful of voyages that depart from Sydney to Honolulu in March and April and return from Honolulu to Sydney or Brisbane in September and October, each year.
 You can sail across the Pacific to and from Sydney aboard Carnival Cruise Line, Holland America Line, Royal Caribbean and Celebrity Cruises.

 You can also fly directly to Hawaii and sail a Hawaii inter-island itinerary visiting several islands.
 These itineraries are ideal if you really want to immerse yourself in the culture of Hawaii.
 Your third option is to fly to a United States or Canadian gateway and cruise from America to Hawaii.
 Those voyages are a good bet for people who appreciate several sea days in conjunction with calls on tropical destinations.

-Norwegian Cruise Line’s Pride of America, crewed by an American staff, sails seven-night round-trip itineraries out of Honolulu, Oahu, all year long.
+Norwegian Cruise Line’s Pride of America, crewed by an American staff, sails seven-night round trip itineraries out of Honolulu, Oahu, all year long.

 View all cruises from Honolulu.

 Let’s talk specifically about the ports of call you’ll visit once you’re sailing Hawaiian waters.